Will Smith apologises to Chris Rock for Oscars slap: ‘I was out of line’

-Will Smith has apologised for slapping Chris Rock at the Oscars on Sunday after the comedian made a joke about his wife, Jada Pinkett Smith.
+Will Smith has apologised for slapping Chris Rock at the Oscars after the comedian made a joke about his wife Jada Pinkett Smith.

-“I was out of line and I was wrong,” read a statement on Monday from Mr Smith addressed specifically to Mr Rock, the Academy of Motion Picture Arts and Sciences, and others.

-The actor brought the room to silence when he strode on stage and hit the comedian, who had just made a joke about Ms Pinkett Smith’s baldness, a result of her diagnosis of alopecia.
+The actor shocked the live audience at the Dolby Theatre in Los Angeles on Sunday, 27 March, when he strode on stage and hit Rock across the face with an open hand during the ceremony.
+Rock had just made a joke about Pinkett Smith’s baldness, a result of alopecia.

+Smith then returned to his seat, yelling at Rock to keep Pinkett Smith’s name out of his “f***ing mouth”.

+“I was out of line and I was wrong,” Smith said, in an apology addressed specifically to Rock and the Academy of Motion Picture Arts and Sciences.

-In his apology, the King Richard star said he knows jokes are part of his life as a public figure, and that “violence in all of its forms is poisonous and destructive.”
+In his apology, the King Richard star said he understood that jokes were part of his life as a public figure, and that “violence in all of its forms is poisonous and destructive”.

-He also apologised to tennis stars Venus and Serena Williams, whose father he played in King Richard, the film for which he would later win best actor later in the night.
+Smith also apologised to tennis stars Venus and Serena Williams, whose father he played in King Richard.

-Mr Smith said he he was sorry his “behaviour has stained what has been an otherwise gorgeous journey for all of us.”
+He said he was sorry his “behaviour has stained what has been an otherwise gorgeous journey for all of us.”

 The Academy has said it may discipline the actor for the incident.